Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

-Previous studies demonstrate that, a class of inhomogeneous quantum quench and Floquet problems in $(1+1)$d conformal field theory (CFT) are amendable to exact solutions -- see, for example, \cite{2018JSP...172..353G, PhysRevLett.122.020201, Wen_2018, wen2018floquet, Fan_2020, Wen_2021, Fan_2021, Wen_2022, Han_2020, Caputa_2014, Lapierre_2020a,Lapierre_2020b, Moosavi_2021, Lapierre_2021, goto2023scrambling, 2022arXiv221204201D, 2022JHEP...08..221D}.
-For finite systems with periodic boundary condition (PBC) \cite{goto2023scrambling, Moosavi_2021, Lapierre_2021, Fan_2020}, analytical formulas for generic smooth inhomogeneous quenches are derived, which reveal rich physics of inhomogeneous CFTs.
-However, for finite systems with open boundary condition (OBC), analytical solutions are only found for M\"obius and SSD quenches \cite{Lapierre_2021, Fan_2020}, while the generic inhomogeneous quench problems suffer from boundary effects and have not been solved.
+Although important, analytical solutions to quantum quench problems in interacting many-body systems are still rare.
+Nonetheless, previous studies have demonstrated that a wide class of inhomogeneous quantum quench and Floquet problems in $(1+1)$d conformal field theory (CFT) are amendable to exact solutions -- see, for example, \cite{2018JSP...172..353G, PhysRevLett.122.020201, Wen_2018, wen2018floquet, Fan_2020, Wen_2021, Fan_2021, Wen_2022, Han_2020, Caputa_2014, Lapierre_2020a,Lapierre_2020b, Moosavi_2021, Lapierre_2021, goto2023scrambling, 2022arXiv221204201D, 2022JHEP...08..221D}.
+In particular, for finite systems with periodic boundary conditions (PBC) \cite{goto2023scrambling, Moosavi_2021, Lapierre_2021, Fan_2020}, analytical formulas for generic smooth inhomogeneous quenches are derived, which reveal rich physics of inhomogeneous CFTs.
+On the other hand, for finite systems with spatial boundaries, analytical solutions are only found for specific types of quenches such as M\"obius and SSD quenches \cite{Lapierre_2021, Fan_2020}, while the generic inhomogeneous quench problems suffer from boundary effects and have not been solved.

-In this letter, we study the entanglement entropy of generic inhomogeneous CFT quenches with OBC.
-We first show that they correspond to Euclidean path integrals in complicated spactime geometries difficult to calculate.
-We then develop a method circumventing this difficulty, and derive the exact formula characterizing the \emph{generic boundary effect}.
-We also show that a special class of OBC quench problems, including M\"obius and SSD quenches studied previously \cite{Lapierre_2021, Fan_2020}, reduce to Euclidean path integrals in a simple strip spacetime geometry, which we say have \emph{simple boundary effect}.
+In this letter, we study the time-dependent correlation functions and entanglement entropy of a wide class of $(1+1)$d inhomogeneous CFT quenches with boundaries.
+As we will show, these processes can be represented as Euclidean path integrals in complicated spacetime geometries.
+While the path integrals are difficult to perform in general, we develop a method circumventing this difficulty and derive an exact formula \cref{Ox-generic} characterizing the \emph{generic boundary effect}.
+We also show that a special class of quench problems with boundaries, including M\"obius and SSD quenches studied previously \cite{Lapierre_2021, Fan_2020}, reduce to Euclidean path integrals in a simple strip geometry, and the generic \cref{Ox-generic} reduces to \emph{simple boundary effect} in \cref{Ox-simple}.
+For the case of generic boundary effect, physical observables such as entanglement entropy typically exhibit a shock-wave behavior propagating from the boundaries, which is absent for the case of simple boundary effect.
 We verify that our generic formula matches well with free fermion tight-binding calculations for various quench problems in \cref{tbl:fx}.
-Our method permits straightforward generalizations to other physical quantities.